fgmacedo/python-statemachine/docs/contributing.md

         rm -rf docs/_build/ docs/auto_examples

-9. Commit your changes and push them to your forked repository:
+1. Commit your changes and push them to your forked repository:

         git add -A .
-        git commit -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature
+        git commit -s -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature

-10. Create a pull request on the original repository for your changes to be reviewed and potentially merged.
+1. Create a pull request on the original repository for your changes to be reviewed and potentially merged.
 Be sure to follow the project's code of conduct and contributing guidelines.

+1. Use `exit` to leave the virtual environment.

 ## Pull Request Guidelines